HGangloff/thatNode/README.md

 # thatNode
-That node is a project that aims to implement algorithms from mathematical morphology for graphs.
+thatNode is a project that aims to implement algorithms from mathematical morphology for graphs.
 In order to see how fun it is :)

+thatNode is based on the research paper : GRAPHS AND MATHEMATICAL MORPHOLOGY by Luc VINCENT (April 1988)

 Written in Python